The Journey to Simpler Information Management Begins with Going Paperless

 In pursuit of the paperless enterprise, it is often easy to lose our way.
 Projects stall, months pass, and ROI is nowhere on the horizon, and all the while paper continues to rifle through our processes like stubborn weeds.
 Paper overwhelms the enterprise, and the difficult task to remove it all can cause a crisis of motivation.

 Stakeholders ask: “What is the point of driving out paper?
 What destination is this digital journey leading us to?
 And is it worth it?”
 The short answer: yes, and here’s why.

-At its core, the movement to build a paper free workplace is about simplicity.
-Enterprise processes, business critical tasks, and the way we manipulate and utilize information are more effective and user-friendly when physical paper is replaced with a digital format.
-Simplicity is important, because our organizations are comprised of a series of moving parts, all performing complex tasks and making complex decisions; the less complicated and unwieldy the enterprise is to the end users, the better.
-Without support to simplify enterprise operations, tasks, and technology, employees have a more difficult time of doing their jobs.
+At its core, the movement to build a paper-free workplace is about simplicity.
+Enterprise processes, business-critical tasks, and the way we manipulate and utilize information are more effective and user-friendly when physical paper is replaced with a digital format.
+Simplicity is important because our organizations are comprised of a series of moving parts, all performing complex tasks and making complex decisions; the less complicated and unwieldy the enterprise is to the end users, the better.
+Without support to simplify enterprise operations, tasks, and technology, employees have a more difficult time doing their jobs.
 The result is disruption in productivity radiating throughout the company.

 The 6 Most Popular Targets for a Paperless Initiative

 - Human resources (recruitment and applicant tracking)

 - Human resources (onboarding, employment management, off-boarding)

 About John Mancini